edwin-jones/edwin-jones.github.io/wishlist.md

 ### A raspberry pi TV hat

-Kim and I mostly watch IPTV as we don't have a digital TV receiver.
+I mostly watch IPTV as we don't have a digital TV receiver.
 [One of these](https://shop.pimoroni.com/products/raspberry-pi-tv-hat) would help us watch normal freeview channels.

 !["adapter"](https://cdn.shopify.com/s/files/1/0174/1800/products/770A9314_1024x1024_copy_1024x1024.jpg?v=1540013477 "adapter")